 according to godliness, to any office such as are competent by those that have authority to do so.

 Let us see what Scripture says upon the subject.
-The question can only arise as to their speaking *in* the church, or *oat of the* church.
+The question can only arise as to their speaking *in* the church, or *out of* the church.
 These admitted, all anomalous cases will readily be agreed in.
 And first, *in* the church.
 And here I remark that the directions in @1 Corinthians 14 are entirely *inconsistent* with the necessity of ordination to speak.
-There is a line drawn there, but it is not &#8220;if ordained or unordained.&#8221; &#8220;Let your women keep silence in the churches&#8221; &#8212;a direction which never could have had place, were the speaking confined to a definitely ordained person, but takes quite another ground; and which implies directly, not that it is right for every man to speak, but that there was preclusion of none because of their character as laymen.
+There is a line drawn there, but it is not "if ordained or unordained".
+"Let your women keep silence in the churches" -- a direction which never could have had place, were the speaking confined to a definitely ordained person, but takes quite another ground; and which implies directly, not that it is right for every man to speak, but that there was preclusion of none because of their character as laymen.
 Women were the precluded class: there the line was drawn.
 If men had not the gift of speaking, of course they would be silent, if they followed the directions there given.
-The apostle says, &#8220;Every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.&#8221; Does he say none ought to speak but one ordained?
-No; &#8220;Let all things be done unto edifying.&#8221; *That* is the grand secret, the grand rule&#8212; &#8220;in a tongue by two, or at the most by three, and by course, and interpret.&#8221; Prophets two or three, etc. &#8220;For ye may all prophesy one by one, that all may learn, and all may be comforted.&#8221; &#8220;For God,&#8221; etc. &#8220;Let your *women* keep silence in the churches, for it is not permitted unto *them* to speak; but they are commanded to be under obedience.&#8221;
+The apostle says, "Every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation".
+Does he say none ought to speak but one ordained?
+No; "Let all things be done unto edifying". *That* is the grand secret, the grand rule -- "in a tongue by two, or at the most by three, and by course, and interpret".
+Prophets two or three, etc. "For ye may all prophesy one by one, that all may learn, and all may be comforted".
+"For God", etc. "Let your *women* keep silence in the churches, for it is not permitted unto them to speak; but they are commanded to be under obedience".

-We have then a distinction, not of ordained and unordained, but of those who from their character&#8212;*women*&#8212;are not permitted to speak, *and the rest are;* and directed in what order to do so, and the ground of distinction stated.
-And this is *God&#8217;s* plan of decency and order.
+We have then a distinction, not of ordained and unordained, but of those who from their character -- *women* -- are not permitted to speak, *and the rest are*; and directed in what order to do so, and the ground of distinction stated.
+And this is *God's* plan of decency and order.
 For the rest they were all to speak, that all might learn, and all be comforted; not all to speak at once, not all to speak every day, but all as God led them, according to the order there laid down, and as God was pleased to give them ability, for the edifying of the church.
 I apply all this simply and exclusively to the question of laymen speaking; and I assert that there was no such principle recognised as that they should not, but the contrary.

 It will be said, I know, that these were the times of extraordinary gifts of the Spirit; but this is a false view of the